Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

 Care Program

-A Care Program is cohort-based — a structured engagement program for a group of patients sharing a condition or risk factor.
+A Care Program is cohort-based.
+A structured engagement program for a group of patients sharing a condition or risk factor.

-Example: "Diabetes Management Program — 500 enrolled patients."
+Example: "Diabetes Management Program, 500 enrolled patients."

-• Enrollment: criteria-based (HbA1c > 8, age > 45)
+• Enrollment: criteria-based (HbA1c above 8, age above 45)

 • Curriculum: educational content sequence